 Penalty: a fine of $8 800.

-(2) Subregulation (1) does not apply to a person who engages in a prescribed activity in relation to a facility in the circumstances mentioned in subregulation (1)(a) and (b) if the Safety Authority has determined under regulation 15 that a safety case is not required to be in force for the facility.
+(2) Subregulation (1) does not apply to a person who engages in a prescribed activity in relation to a facility in the circumstances mentioned in subregulation (1)(a) and (b) if the Minister has determined under regulation 15 that a safety case is not required to be in force for the facility.

+[Regulation 11 amended in Gazette 30 Dec 2011 p.
+5549.]

 12. Compliance with safety case

 (1) A person who engages in a prescribed activity in relation to a facility must do so in accordance with the safety case in force for the facility.